Outset Israel supported artist Joseph Dadoune‘s exhibition “Sillons“, presented at Espace Richaud, Versailles, curated by Isabelle Bourgeois.

 Time is no longer tied to the movement of the sun or the moon, rather it rests on an entire stellar system or on chemical and geological events occurring in the universe.
 The indisputable human-based schedule of time, inextricable from the politico-religious, despite what we think, has lost its power.
 In earlier times, if man wanted to define time, he simply had to go outside into the open air and observe the moon or the sun.
 Today, satellites provide a new vision of our cosmic geography from a geological and temporal angle.
 The exhibition offers a new possibility and can be seen as a kind of utopian path.

-SION 2006
+Sion, 2006

 The action takes place in the Louvre Museum.
 Ronit Elkabetz, the actress, appears as the allegorical embodiement of Jerusalem.
 The camera follows her as she is walking in the Department of the Levant.
 She is clad in black and carries a flag of the same color.
 Jerusalem – both queen and godess – is at the same time this woman in exile, empoverished and exhausted by the wars of men who have been fighting and colonizing her body for centuries.
 She wanders in the Louvre Museum in search for visual objects – either religious or biblical – left by the civilisations who physically occupied her and who disappeared now.
 But she cannot find any sign of herself, of her body throughout this wandering.
 Jerusalem finds herself at the crossing of two galleries where different symbols of the West are gathered.
 She is victim of violent acts performed by a strange dark shape.
 A king with his servant brings her a magnificent dress: now Jerusalem leaves off her exile plight.

-PHOENIX I & II 2010
+Phoenix I & II, 2010

 Nature and the desert light that loudly proclaim optimism are in direct contrast to the daily hardships of the periphery.
 Joseph Dadoune actively communes with nature.
 Somewhere between a meditation and a chuckle.
 An ironic contrast generated by the appearance of an old acacia tree and the public housing around it on the town’s edge.

-Joseph Dadoune was recently appointed Chevalier des Arts et des Lettres (Knight of the Order of Arts and Letters) by French Ministry of Culture.
+Joseph Dadoune was appointed Chevalier des Arts et des Lettres (Knight of the Order of Arts and Letters) by French Ministry of Culture.
 In July 2017, his project Un Printemps arabe (An Arab Spring) made up of 39 pictures and 17 videos was chosen to enter the collections of the National Museum of Modern Art – Centre Pompidou.

-The exhibition “Sillons” is part of the 6th edition of “Nuit de la creation”, an urban contemporary art walk held by the City of Versailles on October 7, 2017.
+The exhibition “Sillons” was part of the 6th edition of “Nuit de la création”, an urban contemporary art walk held by the City of Versailles on October 7, 2017.
 As a guest artist of this project, Dadoune was invited to engage with students from the School of Fine Arts of Versailles, preside over the selection committee for the projects exhibited on October 7, and present a selection of recent pieces at Espace Richaud, a recently inaugurated show space.